 I needed a plan because there is a lot to accomplish.
 Lucky for me, I am surrounded by goal-setters and driven humans.
 One of my dearest friends/mom-mentor (the term I use for the moms I admire for their approach to parenting or who often have fantastic nuggets of wisdom) shared the idea of a vision board with me.

 What is a vision board?
 Well, it is a tool to help you better clarify your personal goals.
 Whether this goal is something you want to be, do or have, you apply those goals to a visual that will serve as your reminder as you commence on your journey to get shit done.
 Items you need are a hard poster board, a glue stick and old magazines.
 Grab your scissors and cut and paste away!
 When your collage of inspiration and motivation is complete, place it somewhere you can see it every day and begin to make changes, accomplish goals and manifest the future you desire.

-These are the areas I am choosing to focus on in 2018, the year of Michelle!
+These are the areas I am choosing to focus this year, the year of Michelle!

 - take my vitamins like a big girl